Laelapa/PlateOps/README.md

 - Refresh tokens are invalidated upon logout, expiration, or server-side revocation.
 - Refresh tokens are bound to user agent and IP.
 - JWT lifetime should be set to something short (i.e. 3 minutes) for production environments.
 Control of JWT lifetime via environment variable coming soon.
-- All endpoints validate input rigorously to prevent injection and malformed data.
+- All endpoints validate user input.
 - Database schema uses foreign keys and check constraints for referential integrity.

 >[!IMPORTANT]
 >The project is currently configured for deployment on [fly.io](https://fly.io) and utilizes platform-specific headers like [`Fly-Client-IP`](https://fly.io/docs/networking/request-headers/#fly-client-ip).
-For deployments elsewhere this needs to be taken into consideration, as at best they won't be set and at worst they could be spoofed by users.
+For deployments elsewhere this needs to be taken into consideration, as at best they won't be set or they could be spoofed by users when they aren't controlled by the fly environment.

 ---

-## Development Notes
+## Other Small Notes

 - **Error Handling**: All errors are logged; user-facing errors don't broadcast sensitive details.
 - **Extensibility**: The codebase is designed for adding new food/inventory/recipe endpoints, synergistic microservices via pub/sub and API, or attaching external integrations such as front-ends to the API.